return42/sphkerneldoc/linux_src_doc/net/batman-adv/send_c.rst

 Wrap the given skb into a batman-adv unicast or unicast-4addr header depending on whether BATADV_UNICAST or BATADV_UNICAST_4ADDR was supplied as packet_type.
-Then send this frame to the given orig_node and release a reference to this orig_node.
+Then send this frame to the given orig_node.

 .. _`batadv_send_skb_unicast.return`: